 Individuals inactive recovery display characteristics essential for sustained recovery.
 These may have been learned in treatment but generally, are as follows:

 - Deals with problems without using drugs or alcohol and without getting stressed out

 - Realizes personal boundaries and how to separate problems from other people’s

 - Has at least one person to be completely honest with

 - Takes time to restore physical and emotional energy when is fatigued

-These are some of the essential skills needed to sustain recovery, as if these skills are not learned and reinforced, the coping skills for these situations leads to drug usage.
+These are some of the essential skills needed to sustain recovery as if these skills are not learned and reinforced, the coping skills for these situations lead to drug usage.

 How to Encourage Sobriety